AuDHD · Autism · ADHD · Brain Health · Cluster 3 · Research Poster

 2

 The most researched supplement for ADHD — meta-analyses confirm high-dose EPA improves attention when baseline levels are low.
-EPA also resolves neuroinflammation, restores gut barrier integrity and modulates central sensitisation.
-DHA supports myelin and synaptic structure.
-The 2:1 EPA:DHA ratio is specifically evidence-based for neurodevelopmental conditions.
+The 2:1 EPA:DHA ratio is specifically the evidence-based target for neurodevelopmental conditions.

 3